KaseyPowers/dice-visualizer/src/probabilities/README.md

 ## Data Types

+### Outer Types

+the types used by functions and the like:

-- Data Variable: staring point for the rest, starting with `number`
+- Data Variable: staring point for the rest, starting with `number`, but maybe will try allowing for strings and such later?
-- Data Array: `number[]` ordered list
-- Data Set: `Map<number, number>` for unordered sets of data
+- Data Item: A single set of probabilities, interchangable with the term `dice` for this.
+- Data Collection: More than one item. used to store arrays of values, also used for things like `4d4` = a collection of `4` DataItems(`d4`)

+### Inner Types

+How data is stored internally to try keeping everything as simple as posible during computation

-- Data Collection: Array of the any of the above values
+- Entry: a tuple of `[value, count]`, the default structure that most of the data is built from.
+- Inside Data Items:
+  - Entry array: The default type, a collection of variables and the count of that variable
+  - Variable Array: an array of variables, shorthand for for an entry array with each having a count of 1
+  - Variable Range: stored as `{min: variable, max: variable}`, this is a shorthand for a variable array of values from min to max (inclusive)

 ## Data Conversions

 when running any logic, need to define the rules for how they will behave

-- Data Variable: use as is, if expecting any of the other values, they are an array/map with only one value
-- Data Array: if
+- Data Variable: can only cast up, as a "dice", will be a dice that only roles one value.
+As a collection, will be an array with that one value.
+- Data Item: Simple convert to collection (array of 1), when used for variable, call function for each value in that dice and combine the results into a dice again.
+- Data Collection: If either other type used, combine it to a single value (could be a variable or item depending on collection), then convert that type to whatever is needed.

 # Examples